-Blastomycosis is a fungal infection caused by Blastomyces dermatitidis, a dimorphic fungus endemic in the soils of the Ohio and Mississippi River Valleys, Great Lakes region, and southeastern United States.
-It most commonly manifests as a pulmonary infection following inhalation of spores, which may be asymptomatic and therefore undetectable, though severe, life-threatening complications like acute respiratory distress syndrome can occur.
-Extrapulmonary disease occurs in approximately 25-30% of patients after hematogenous dissemination from the lungs, with the skin being the most common site of extrapulmonary disease.
+Blastomycosis is a fungal infection caused by the organism Blastomyces dermatitidis, which is endemic in the soils of the Ohio and Mississippi River Valleys, Great Lakes region, and the southeastern United States.
+It most commonly presents as a pulmonary infection following the inhalation of spores, which may be asymptomatic and, therefore, undetectable, though severe, life-threatening complications like acute respiratory distress syndrome can occur.
+Extrapulmonary disease occurs in approximately 25% to 30% of patients after hematogenous dissemination from the lungs, with the skin being the most common site of extrapulmonary disease.
 Primary cutaneous blastomycosis, though rare, can occur due to direct inoculation after trauma to the skin.
 Unlike other deep fungal infections that occur predominantly in immunocompromised patients, blastomycosis also occurs in immunocompetent hosts.

 Blastomyces dermatitidis is the causal agent of blastomycosis.
-A member of the phylum Ascomycotia in the family Agellomycetaceae, it is recognized as the asexual state of Ajellomyces dermatitidis, a thermally dimorphic fungus.
-At 25 C, the mycelial form grows as a fluffy white mold, while at 37 C it grows as a brown folded yeast.
-The fungus can be isolated in soil where it forms a mycelium that penetrates the substratum on which it grows.
+A member of the phylum Ascomycota in the family Agellomycetaceae, it is recognized as the asexual state of Ajellomyces dermatitidis, a thermally dimorphic fungus.
+At 25 C, the mycelial form grows as a fluffy white mold, while at 37 C, it grows as a brown folded yeast.
+The fungus can be isolated in the soil, where it forms a mycelium that penetrates the substratum on which it grows.
 It reproduces asexually with small conidia that are 2-10 µm in diameter.
 In infected cells, Blastomycosis dermatitidis is seen as budding yeast cells that are relatively large at 8 to 10 micrometers in diameter.

 The conidia, which can become aerosolized when the fungal colony is disturbed, are the main infectious particles produced by Blastomyces dermatitidis.
 After conidia are inhaled, they pass into the lower respiratory tract.
 The conidia can be phagocytized by bronchopulmonary mononuclear cells and killed by neutrophils and macrophages, explaining the asymptomatic infection in some individuals.
 When Blastomyces dermatitidis converts to the yeast form, the thick wall provides resistance to phagocytosis and killing, which can result in symptomatic pulmonary infection.
 In addition, the immune-modulating glycoprotein BAD-1 facilitates its binding to macrophages, allowing dissemination through the blood and lymphatics to other areas of the body.
 The pyogranulomatous inflammatory response is a unique feature of blastomycosis and is caused by an influx of neutrophils, macrophages, and eventual granuloma formation.